FAQ: DS performance and tuning

 In either case, you may or may not want to load balance based on:

 - Number of opened connections.

 - Failover only

 You should consider setting an idle time limit to ensure idle connections are closed; in particular, you must set this lower than the idle time limit for the load balancer as detailed in Idle Time Limits if you want more tailored advice, consider engaging Deployment Support Services.

 Q. What is the recommended JVM heap size for DS?

 A. There are no definitive rules for the size of JVM heap size required as it will vary across individual environments and applications, but you should refer to Best practice for JVM Tuning with G1 GC or Best practice for JVM Tuning with CMS GC for best practice advice.
 You can use the size of a backend after doing an initial import-ldif of all the expected data to give you an indication of the size required and base your initial heap size on this.

 See How do I tune DS process sizes: JVM heap and database cache? and Java Settings for further information.

 You must ensure you configure JVM garbage collection appropriately as garbage collection runs can get quite long if you have large heap sizes.

 A. Yes, you can improve performance in DS by configuring the database cache and entry cache, although entry caches are generally not used in DS (unlike ODSEE).
-This is described in How do I tune DS (All versions) process sizes: JVM heap and database cache?, Database Cache Settings and Cache for Large Groups.
+This is described in How do I tune DS process sizes: JVM heap and database cache?, Database Cache Settings and Cache for Large Groups.
 You need to balance performance against memory usage when configuring caching as larger caches lead to improved performance but increase memory usage.